VR in Engine Room Simulators: Benefits & Challenges

 Looking ahead, the use of VR in engine room simulators is likely to expand as technology becomes more advanced and cost-effective.
 The current limitations of VR, such as motion sickness and hardware costs, are being addressed by advancements in display quality, haptic feedback, and portability.
 Additionally, integrating artificial intelligence (AI) into VR simulators may enhance the realism of training by adapting scenarios based on user performance and providing more tailored feedback.

-Another exciting prospect is the blending of VR with augmented reality (AR), creating mixed-reality training environments.
+Notably, another exciting prospect is the blending of VR with augmented reality (AR), creating mixed-reality training environments.
 These hybrid systems could allow trainees to interact with both virtual and physical components, further enhancing the realism and practicality of maritime training.

 Curious about the potential of VR in engine room simulators for your training programs?
 At ASSIST Software, we create cutting-edge solutions that can revolutionize your company’s maritime training.
 Let’s talk about how we can help you bring this innovative technology to life — contact us today!